Mihaszki/2DMinecraft/README.md

 # 2DMinecraft

-2D Minecraft - is a very simple minecraft, but in 2D.
+This game is similar to Minecraft but simpler.
 The game contains a day/night cycle, mining and building.
 It's console app.

 # Presentation